-Wear protective clothing and a face shield, or have a skilled mechanic do the battery maintenance.
+Wear protective clothing and a face shield, or have a skilled technician do the battery maintenance.

-If your vehicle's battery is disconnected or goes dead, the audio system will disable itself.
-The next time you turn on the radio you will see "ENTER CODE" in the frequency display.
-Use the preset buttons to enter the code (see page 172).
+If your vehicle's battery is disconnected, or goes dead, the audio system will disable itself.
+The next time you turn on the radio, you may see "CODE" in the frequency display.
+Use the preset buttons to enter the code (see page).
+172